 Founded in 1966 with just four classrooms, Saint Mary’s Catholic School is currently the academic home to nearly 430 students across 21 homerooms, including two sections for each grade, JK through 8.

-Founded in 1967 with just four classrooms, Saint Mary’s has expanded into 20 homerooms, including two sections for each grade, Pre-K – 8.
 A new academic facility, including eight new classrooms, was added in 1998 along with a newly renovated fine arts center.
-This includes an automated library, fully equipped computer lab, as well as new music and art facilities.
+This included an automated library, fully equipped computer lab, as well as new music and art facilities.
 The entire school, including classrooms, is networked with Internet capability.
-With the completion of the newest worship space in 2008, Saint Mary’s added 6 Early Childhood Classrooms for the Pre-School Preparation, Pre-School, Pre-Kindergarten, Kindergarten and First Grade classes.
+With the completion of the newest worship space in 2008, Saint Mary’s added six Early Childhood Development Classrooms for the Pre-Kindergarten, Kindergarten and First Grade classes.

-During the past years, Saint Mary’s has been blessed with excellent leadership and tremendous parental support.
+In addition to top-notch facilities, Saint Mary’s is blessed with excellent leadership and tremendous parental support including a robust PTO.
 Volunteers are seen as a gift to the school, a gift that is invaluable to the children’s educational process.

 Saint Mary’s School is pleased to provide an educational environment where students can be challenged academically in a Christian setting.
 In this atmosphere, children are taught to respect the dignity of each human being, to recognize their own God-given gifts and to develop these gift to their highest potential.